mandomal/mandomal/README.md

 ### Hi there 👋

+I'm a Physicist that used specialized in Magnetosphere physics.
+Now, I look to other projects in the form of machine learning, simulations, and even video game development!

+Here are some of my projects:

+## Gamejam Games - competitions of various lengths and requirements:
+- [Frost Thee](https://pozitronic.itch.io/frost-thee) - 2nd Place - Our first game jam!
+Christmas theme top-down shooter.
+Save Santa and Christmas as a heroic snowman!
+- [Orbital Mechanic](https://alephlol.itch.io/orbital-mechanic) - 1st Place - A curvilinear platformer where you fix handsome satellites!
 <!--
 **mandomal/mandomal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.